riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info
-* **Type**: Zoning Committee Meeting
-* **Purpose**: Discussion and review of zoning proposals and applications within the city of Saint Paul
-* **Date/Time**: [Insert Date and Time]
-* **Location**: [Insert Location]
+**Meeting Type:** Zoning Committee Meeting **Purpose:** To discuss and vote on zoning proposals, variances, and other land use matters affecting the City of Saint Paul **Date/Time:** Wednesday, March 15th, 2023, 6:00 PM

 #### Summary
-The meeting started with a presentation by the Noecker (Noecker) office regarding the proposed development on the corner of University Avenue and Western Street.
-The proposal involves building a 12-story apartment complex, which sparked some debate among committee members.
+The meeting began with a presentation by the Planning Department regarding upcoming developments in the Downtown East area.
+The main agenda items were:

-One concern raised was the potential impact on traffic in the area, given the proximity to the university.
-Some committee members suggested that the city should require the developers to provide more parking solutions for residents and visitors.

-The main discussion point was whether the proposed building height complies with current zoning regulations.
-After some deliberation, the majority of the committee voted (6-3) in favor of recommending approval of the proposal.
-However, two Noecker (Noecker) representatives expressed concerns about the project's potential strain on local infrastructure.

-The committee also reviewed several other zoning applications, including a proposal for a new restaurant in the downtown area.
-Most of these were approved with little discussion.

-Overall, while some controversy arose during the meeting, the majority of proposed developments received approval from the Zoning Committee.
+* Zoning proposal for a new high-rise residential building at 7th and Wacouta (Proposal #23-01)
+	+ Discussion centered around parking and density concerns
+	+ Committee members proposed amendments to reduce building height and increase on-site parking
+* Variance request for a new commercial building on Snelling Avenue (Varianc#23-02)
+	+ Some committee members expressed concerns about increased traffic congestion in the area
+	+ A vote was taken, with 4 members voting yes and 1 member voting no

+The proposal for 7th and Wacouta passed with a 5-2 vote after amendments were made to address parking and density concerns.
+The variance request for Snelling Avenue failed by a single vote.

+Committee Chair emphasized the importance of considering public safety and quality of life when making zoning decisions, particularly in areas like Downtown East that are rapidly developing.